Work with a Translation Service

 Manual re-indexing is explained as part of the procedure in Import a Translation Package.

-When you are happy that the translations are complete:
+When the translations are completed:

 At the start of your translation project:

-Find out if you need to set up Paligo's translation software integrations.
+1. Find out if you need to set up Paligo's translation software integrations.
 These are needed if your translators are using Phrase or Semantix.

 For instructions on how to set up the integrations, see: